-Greystar a global leader in real estate management and development, built its business school using the 5app hub but it wasn’t until it realised the power of using the hub as communications hub, as well as a corporate university, that engagement really took off.
+Greystar a global leader in real estate management and development, built its business school using the 5app platform but it wasn’t until it realised the power of using 5app for communications, as well as a corporate university, that engagement really took off.

 Curating learning resources with contextual pieces of news, company information and fun social content helped accelerate engagement.
 Over time, this approach helped Greystar reinforce its values and create a collaborative culture.
 As a result of putting communication at the heart of its learning, the company achieved a 24% improvement in performance and productivity.

-It has been a similar story for 5App partner Hemsley Fraser.
-In addition to using the hub to curate and share learning resources, the company started to add technical and departmental information as well as company updates.
+It has been a similar story for 5app partner Hemsley Fraser.
+In addition to using 5app to curate and share learning resources, the company started to add technical and departmental information as well as company updates.
 This approach helped Hemsley Fraser employees to feel more interconnected as well as aligning learning and communications with the organisations’s core messages.

 According to research produced by the Chartered Institute of Personnel and Development, healthy organisational cultures are based on good communications.

 In order to make this happen, ensure they are open, clear and frequent communications and that they come from the top of the organisation.
 This has to be supported with similarly effective communications from managers.
 Those in positions of authority must lead by example.
 By doing so, they will build trust and encourage colleagues to communicate in similar ways.
 This has become a business-critical issue now that so many teams work remotely.
 Effective communications have become even more of a priority as a result of the pandemic.